 Dealing with law enforcement, whether officers or prosecutors, is a very intimidating experience.
 Unfortunately for the accused, this is a feature, not a flaw, of the American justice system.
 In an effort to allow law enforcement to investigate and, if necessary, punish individuals for committing crimes, society has effectively armed law enforcement with tactics that may seem harsh.
 However, the end result – taking a criminal off the streets, preventing him/her from committing a further crime – is why society allows such tactics.

 Nevertheless, our justice system also allows for rights for the criminally accused, and retaining the services of an experienced criminal defense attorney is the best and most effective protector of these rights.
 Part of the collection of rights available to criminal defendants is the ability to block certain testimony at trial as privileged from disclosure.
 One prime example is the confessional privilege.
-However, a State Senator is introducing a bill hoping to abolish this established right, effectively quashing a long-held legal tradition rooted in common law.
+However, a State Senator is introducing a bill hoping to abolish this established right, effectively quashing a long-held legal tradition rooted in the common law.
 A discussion of the confessional privilege, and the current law in the California Legislature, will follow below.

 Senate Bill 360